Our market requires unique skills and experience — here’s a step-by-step guide to hiring right, the first time.

 - A reference check

 When you check on these items, record each response and each piece of information you find.
 While a not-perfectly-squeaky-clean record may not bar a candidate from being a good employee for your company — a speeding ticket in the past doesn’t mean past doesn’t mean they couldn’t be a careful driver now — know your standards for hiring and document anything that you might feel falls below them.

 Failure to meet your standards on any one of these checks gives you the right to revoke your offer of employment, should you find something that you feel is a threat to your business.
 Also, as your construction or outdoor services work likely requires physical activity, you may want to ask your candidate to pass a pre-employment physical to verify that they are physically able to perform their role.

 If you have other employees and can afford the time, schedule separate “mini-interview” sessions (perhaps 15-20 minutes each) to have them interview your candidate as well.
 Then, follow up a few days later to gain their feedback and comments.
 Working well with your current team is a crucial factor in your new candidate’s future success at your company, and your current employees may notice something that you’ve accidentally overlooked with your new candidate.

 8. Never stop looking for good people.

 While you have the right to dismiss an employee (for justified reasons) at any time, conversely, they also have the right to resign at any time.
-Sometimes, you can lose an employee who you hoped would stay forever due to factors completely out of your control — an out-of-state move, a career change or a competitive business with deeper pockets or a bigger benefit budget.
+And sometimes, you can lose an employee who you hoped would “stay forever’ due to factors completely out of your control — an out-of-state move, a career change or a competitive business with deeper pockets or a bigger benefit budget.